2016 Awards Dinner

 Join the conversation: #poweroffilm

-Nasser Qassim Al Qasabi is a well-known Saudi TV actor and comedian.
-He began his acting career in 1984 and is widely recognized for his various roles in the series No Big Deal.
-In 2012, Nasser became one of the three judges on the television series, Arabs Got Talent.
-Al Qasabi is also one of the Arab world's best-loved TV satirists.
-In 2015, his anti-ISIS Ramadan comedy series Selfie topped ratings region-wide via the pan-Arab MBC network — and won praise from Arab thought leaders for eroding support for ISIS by mocking it.
+Nasser Al Qasabi is one of the Arab world’s best-loved TV satirists.
+In 2015, his anti-ISIS Ramadan comedy series Selfie topped ratings region-wide via the pan-Arab MBC network, and won praise from Arab thought leaders for eroding support for ISIS by mocking it.
 Since Selfie’s airing, Al Qasabi has received numerous death threats from ISIS on social media.
 Several Saudi clerics have also denounced the show as heresy for mocking the country’s religious establishment.
+Through programs such as Selfie and its antecedent, Tash ma Tash, Nasser has tirelessly used his platform and talent to advance civil society.